unibe-geodata-modelling/2019-hades-similar-catchments/README.md

 SCRIPT DESCRIPTION
 ------------------------------------------------------------
-The dataframes "pandas" and "numpy" are used in this script for analysing the data.
-As a first step we wrote a small script for a classification of only one property (middle hight).
-After that we tested it several times and expanded the script for classification considering multiple features.
-In the end, we applied the script to the properties "middle height", "slope" and "aspect".
+The data frames "pandas" and "numpy" are used in this script for analyzing the data.
+The script allows the user to select a catchment as well as the catchment characteristics he/she wants to compare the catchments among each other (like slope and aspect).
+The script works with quantiles to detect the similarity between catchments.
+Therefore the script also asks for a quantile-number input.
+The higher the chosen number the higher is the similarity between the characteristics of the chosen catchment and the catchments presented in the output list "ergebnisliste".